tholst/keycloak-json-graphql-remote-claim/README.md

 - Custom HTTP headers
 - URL configuration
 - Error handling: no token delivered if claims are unavailable (error 500 will occur)
+- Debugging Options
+    - `Disable Remote Requests (Debugging)`: disables all requests and simply returns "disabled" as claim value
+    - `Catch all Errors (Debugging)`: returns error message as claim value instead of throwing an Error/Exception back at Keycloak
 - Configurable Keycloak Client
     - will be used by protocol mapper to obtain access token at runtime.
     - access token will then be sent to remote endpoint as `Authorization: Bearer <token>`.